 Additionally, Jazz is written in a way that her libertine sexual behaviors and sardonic attitude seem more reminiscent of a stereotypical teenage boy (an issue applicable broadly – some authors struggle with writing female characters that aren’t simply male characters but with an added, hyperfocus on sexuality).
-In one interview, he characterizes his choice of her heritage as an “on the spot” decision: “I’m like, what’s a country I haven’t used yet?—Saudi Arabia.”
-Maybe it was a well-intentioned decision by Weir to diversify the science-fiction genre, but in doing so, just as Artemis is American in every way but name, Jazz is the typical embodiment of Western secular-modernity in every way but name (actually, her nickname too).
+In one interview, he characterizes his choice of her heritage as an “on the spot” decision: “I’m like, what’s a country I haven’t used yet?—Saudi Arabia.”1 Maybe it was a well-intentioned decision by Weir to diversify the science-fiction genre, but in doing so, just as Artemis is American in every way but name, Jazz is the typical embodiment of Western secular-modernity in every way but name (actually, her nickname too).
 At one point, she wonders why a male friend is uncomfortable with her recommendation to fornicate with hookers and almost every interaction is heavy-handed with unnecessarily vulgar language or mentions of her previous sexual exploits.

-Unlike the protagonist in The Martian, who’s attitude at times is too fanciful but arguably makes sense in the context of a lone man millions of miles from home, Jazz’s humor and attitude is overbearing, and makes her an unsympathetic protagonist.
-It’s not a stretch to analyze her character as the idealization of a ‘strong woman trope’, a supposed corrective to stereotypical female characters but ironically a stereotype itself: a caricature with an impatient, rancorous personality.
-Ultimately, a science-fiction story is not simply the technical elements, and understanding Artemis through Jazz proved intolerable.
+Unlike the protagonist in The Martian, who’s attitude at times is too fanciful but arguably makes sense in the context of a lone man millions of miles from home, Jazz’s humor and attitude is overbearing, and this makes her an unsympathetic protagonist.
+It’s not a stretch to analyze her character as the idealization of the ‘strong woman trope’, a supposed corrective to stereotypical female characters but ironically a stereotype itself: a caricature with an impatient, rancorous personality.2 Ultimately, a science-fiction story is not simply the technical elements, and understanding Artemis through Jazz proved intolerable.

 Islam, Muslims, and Science Fiction